 The dough is a long-term keeper: simply wrap well (I use a double layer of plastic wrap followed by a layer of heavy duty aluminum foil) and refrigerate.
 Then remove when ready to bake a tray or two — or more!
 This recipe will make a lot of cookies: how many depends on the size of the cutters used.
 The dough scraps can be re-rolled over and over again until they are no longer rollable.
 In the case of my test recipe, I re-rolled one piece of dough four times with success and only stopped re-rolling it because the scraps became too small.
 Not only will the dough keep well, but the baked cookies will also keep well.
 I remember my mother baking gingerbread cookies among the first batches of the holiday season, then storing the cookies in very tightly sealed cookie tins.
 In the unlikely case there are any left over when ringing in the New Year, they will still be fresh and tasty if carefully stored.
 And, though Americans see these cookies nearly exclusively as a holiday treat, they are not only a Swedish classic but also a Swedish standby.
 My mother used them as her year-round go to, in the same way Americans might make sugar or butter cookies, or chocolate chips.
 In Sweden, while the shapes might change seasonally, gingerbread cookies are never out of season.
 I needn’t have feared this recipe.
 Quite the contrary, it brought back lots of terrific childhood memories — memories of my kitchen and my mother and lots of lots of holiday festivities and Swedish traditions, all floating through my mind as the lovely aroma wafted through my kitchen.

 These are excellent all-around spice cookies.
 The pepper gives them just enough kick, but not so much that my (fairly picky) toddler would reject them.
-The cookies are crisp and sturdy enough to be mailed or made into ornaments, and they keep very well.
+The black pepper cookies are crisp and sturdy enough to be mailed or made into ornaments, and they keep very well.
 A note on the color: owing to the cocoa powder I used, my cookie dough was quite dark, and the baked cookies were almost a mahogany color.
 I settled on a 12-minute baking time.
 The yield is indeed a lot.
 Half of the recipe yielded seven dozen 2 1/2″ round cookies, including rerolled scraps.

 I was in search of the PERFECT unusual, cookie to take to my first Christmas exchange.
 I was to be the first male attendee in a decade-old affair, so I needed to “hit one out of the park,” so to speak.
 I needed twelve pounds of cookies, so I rolled the dough into one-inch ropes and cut them into one-inch knots and after baking I merely shook them in confectioners’ sugar.
 They were wonderful.
 Trust me, if you enjoy a great spice cookie, look no further.